Red by Qiu Xiaofei

 Qiu Xiaofei, Wood On Blue Timber On Wood, 2013 – 2014.
 Left: acrylic on canvas, wood, 26 cm x 23 cm.
 Right: oil on board, wood, 124 cm x 140.5 cm © Qiu Xiaofei

-Qiu’s work is held in numerous public collections including Long Museum, Shanghai; M+ Sigg Collection, Hong Kong; M Woods Museum, Beijing; Start Museum, Shanghai; Taikang Art Museum, Beijing; TANK Shanghai; and Yuz Museum, Shanghai, among others.
+Qiu’s work is held in numerous public collections worldwide including the Centre Georges Pompidou, Paris; Long Museum, Shanghai; M+ Sigg Collection, Hong Kong; Singapore Art Museum; Start Museum, Shanghai; Taikang Art Museum, Beijing; TANK Shanghai; White Rabbit Gallery, Chippendale, Australia; and Yuz Museum Shanghai, among others.

 Double Spiral by Qiu Xiaofei